Last modified: December 14, 2024

 This article is written in: 🇺🇸

 Seasonality and trends are fundamental components in time series data that significantly impact analysis and forecasting.
-Understanding and correctly modeling these elements are crucial for accurate predictions and effective time series modeling.
+Understanding and correctly modeling these elements are useful for accurate predictions and effective time series modeling.

 Seasonality